-You will be scored on lecture exams and lab reports.
+You will be scored on lecture exams, lab reports and a research paper.
 Lecture exam 1 and 2 will be worth 100 points each.
 The FINAL will be CUMULATIVE and worth 100 points.
 Lab reports will be worth 100 points.
+You will be asked to complete a research paper on an approved topic.
+You will also give a 15-minute presentation to the class about this topic at the end of the semester.
+A research paper and presentation will be worth 50 points.